TowerBR/backup_software_testing/test_08_Evernote_kairasku_branches.md

 ## Method

 * Perform the full initial backup of the entire folder using the three jobs.
-* Proceed with normal daily use for a few days, that is, add/edit some notes, representing a few kb of changes per day, and run a daily incremental backup.* On the last day, perform a "compacting" (Thunderbird command) of the files.
+* Proceed with normal daily use for a few days, that is, add/edit some notes, representing a few kb of changes per day, and run a daily incremental backup.
 * At the end, run the internal "optimize" command from Evernote to evaluate the impact.
 * The repository and storage sizes were measured with Rclone [(www.rclone.org)](http://www.rclone.org).
 * No ```prune``` command will be executed.